-Question 2 requires you to write an analytical response about the genre by comparing two texts studied in class: Frankenstein by Mary Shelley and The Bloody Chamber by Angela Carter.
-A broad knowledge of the genre is vital and you will be required to read other Gothic texts to broaden your knowledge.
+Question 2 requires you to write an analytical response about the genre by comparing two texts studied in class.
+A broad knowledge of the genre is vital.

 Component 3: Coursework.
 Task 1 is a close analysis of a chosen extract (1000 words) or poem.
 Task 2 compares two literary texts (2000 words).
-Our current texts include poetry by Carol Ann Duffy, A View from the Bridge by Arthur Miller and The Road by Cormac McCarthy.